-- (a) the minimum amount of time that may be worked, banked or taken under this clause is thirty (30) minutes; - (b) employees must obtain their Supervisor's approval to bank the time before they work it; - (c) leave taken from an employee's bank shall be taken at a time mutually agreed between the employee and their Supervisor.
-Such agreement shall not be unreasonably withheld; - (d) employees may bank up to a maximum of five (5) ordinary RDO working days or equivalent working hours at any one time; - (e) employees may bank up to a maximum of five (5) ordinary working TOIL days or equivalent working hours at any one time;
+- (a) the minimum amount of time that may be worked, banked or taken under this clause is thirty (30) minutes; - (b) employees must obtain their Supervisor's approval to bank the time before they work it;

-- (f) in the event that an employee has the maximum TOIL accumulated in their bank, the employee must take the equivalent time banked beyond the maximum accumulation of hours within the same pay period; - (g) where, due to work requirements, an employee is unable to take TOIL time within the same pay period the employee may elect to be paid at time for time; - (h) in the event that an employee is unable to take time off within an agreed specified timeframe due to work requirements at the request of the Employer, the Employer will pay out the five (5) days accumulated, if the accumulated days have been banked for a period exceeding twelve (12) months, at overtime rates of pay. - (i) in the event that an employee has accumulated the maximum banked time (RDO) accrual the employee must take an RDO off within the fortnight.
-Where, due to work requirements, an employee is unable to take RDO time within the same pay period the employee will be paid such time at the overtime rates of pay; and - (j) where an employee ceases employment with the Employer, any banked time owing to that employee shall be paid at ordinary time.
+- (c) leave taken from an employee's bank shall be taken at a time mutually agreed between the employee and their Supervisor.
+Such agreement shall not be unreasonably withheld; - (d) employees may bank up to a maximum of five (5) ordinary RDO working days or equivalent working hours at any one time; - (e) employees may bank up to a maximum of five (5) ordinary working TOIL days or equivalent working hours at any one time; - (f) in the event that an employee has the maximum TOIL accumulated in their bank, the employee must take the equivalent time banked beyond the maximum accumulation of hours within the same pay period; - (g) where, due to work requirements, an employee is unable to take TOIL time within the same pay period the employee may elect to be paid at time for time; - (h) in the event that an employee is unable to take time off within an agreed specified timeframe due to work requirements at the request of the Employer, the Employer will pay out the five (5) days accumulated, if the accumulated days have been banked for a period exceeding twelve (12) months, at overtime rates of pay; and - (i) in the event that an employee has accumulated the maximum banked time (RDO) accrual the employee must take an RDO off within the fortnight.
+Where, due to work requirements, an employee is unable to take RDO time within the same pay period the employee will be paid such time at the overtime rates of pay.